 There’s still no cure, but many treatments can slow the disease’s progression.
 Here’s what to watch for.

-No one knows exactly what causes Parkinson’s disease, a neurodegenerative disorder that affects an area of the brain that controls balance and movement.
+No one knows exactly what causes Parkinson’s disease, a neurodegenerative disorder that affects an area of the brain (the substantia nigra) that controls balance and movement.

 There’s still no cure, but many treatments—including prescription meds, surgery, and exercise—can help slow the disease’s progression.
 Provided, of course, you know you have it.

 Parkinson’s disease is characterized by tremors, stiffness, and difficulty with movement that worsens over time.
 But if your hands seem a little shakier than they used to be, don’t panic.
 The early warning signs of Parkinson’s are more specific than that, says Amit Sachdev, M.D., an assistant professor and director of neuromuscular medicine at Michigan State University.